-Problem: Our bylaws are not explicit on the issue of floor fees, causing a recurring debate as to whether they are authorized. whether they are authorized.
-Solution: Explicitly prohibit a floor fee for delegates to vote at conventions.
+Background: Our bylaws are not explicit on the issue of floor fees, causing a recurring debate as to whether they are authorized.

+Proposal: Explicitly prohibit a floor fee for delegates to vote at conventions.

 Benefits: Make explicit in the bylaws that floor fees are not allowed.

-- 3. Delegates - c.
+3. Delegates

+c.
 No fee may be required of any delegate to participate in the business sessions of any Regular Convention; however, fees may be required for participation in other convention events.